CancerDataAggregator/CDA-HelpDesk/docs/ETL/ETL.md

 ### Current Flow of ETL

 The extraction and transformation process for GDC and PDC data are very similar.
 They can be broken into two sub-processes.
-The first includes extraction of the data from their cases and files endpoints, and transforming the data from the individual DC into the CCDH inspired data format.
+The first includes extraction of the data from their cases and files endpoints, and transforming the data from the individual DC into the CDA data model format.
 The second step merges the transformed data from both DCs into our Subjects and Files endpoints data formats.

 #### GDC/PDC Cases and Files Extraction and Transformation